What is External Analysis?

 The main purpose of PEST analysis is to test for any major external shifts in the industry.
 Business plans and strategies need to be updated to conform to prevailing industry trends.

 CFI is a leading provider of Financial Modeling & Valuation Analyst (FMVA)™ certification program for finance professionals.
-To help you advance your career, check out the additional resources below:
+To help you keep learning and advance your career, check out the additional CFI resources below: